Queen of Alembics (Cups)

 Keywords: Love in Action, Deep Introspection, Higher Standards, Dangerous, Creativity, Memory, Stillness, Calm Before the Storm, Floods, Culling, Evolution, Lady of the Lake, Eco-warrior, Nature Red in Tooth and Claw

-Keywords (Ill-Dignified): Overwhelmed, Weak Will, Failing to Follow the Will of Heaven, Getting Lost, Shut Up, Misandry
+Keywords (Ill-Dignified): Overwhelmed, Weak Will, Failing to Follow the Will of Heaven, Getting Lost, Confined, Trapped, Misandry

 Historical: The Queen of Alembics is a very dangerous monarch, and gets underestimated in nearly every accounting that is done on her.
 Some accountings are practically insulting, pigeonholing her as an emotionally fragile simpleton.

-A dopey looking (supposedly dreamy) looking girl is flanked by flowing ribbons of water.
-A lobster in a cup and an ibis are shown.
+A dopey looking (supposedly dreamy,) looking girl is flanked by flowing ribbons of water on most versions of the Golden Dawn tarot, including the Hermetic Tarot by Godfrey Dowson.
+A lobster in a cup and an ibis are traditionally shown.
 A halo surrounds her crowned head and she is wearing a scaled breastplate and a flowing dress.
 The water is flowing out of her dress.

-Thoth: Attraction, reflection and mimicry are the powers assigned to her.
+Thoth: Attraction, reflection and mimicry, are the powers assigned to her.
 Although he does properly identify her powers, Crowley fails to understand or to explain how intentional she can be when performing her sorcery, or how deadly, and the imagery is milquetoast at best.
-At worst it has the corpse-like appearance of the worst Golden Dawn figures, although it isn’t as bad as the zombie we find on the Princess.
+At worst, it has the corpse-like appearance of the worst Golden Dawn figures, although, it isn’t as bad as the zombie we find on the Princess of Cups.
 A redeeming quality is the looping geometry signifying illusion.

 The Scene: Thalassa or Tethys is the personification of the lonely ocean, called The Fish Mother, daughter of Air and Daytime.
-Not very much remains of the old Titan’s lore.
-We know that she was identified at least part of the time in history as the mother of the nine Telchines, excellent metallurgists who carried snow, hail and rain and eventually became hateful towards humans and poisoned their water supply.
+Not much remains of the old Titan’s lore.
+We know that she was identified at least part of the time, in history, as the mother of the nine Telchines, excellent metallurgists, who carried snow, hail and rain and eventually became hateful towards humans and poisoned their water supply.
 Along with the ocean, she governed over all major rivers.
 Her consort was Pontus, father of the Old Man of the Sea, Nereus.
 Pontus is therefore a kind of grandfather, and Tethys a grandmother.
-Pontus is born of Gaia without a father, meeting the definition of a self created deity and thus very lofty, like the self created god-serpent, Atum of Egypt
+Pontus is born of Gaia, without a father, meeting the definition of a self created deity and thus very lofty, like the self created god-serpent, Atum of Egypt

 “She [Gaia] bore also the fruitless deep with his raging swell, Pontus, without sweet union of love.”